ParrotXray/lavabili-plugin/README.md

       dedeUserId: "paste your dedeUserId here if applicable"
       buvid3: "paste your buvid3 here if applicable"
       buvid4: "paste your buvid4 here if applicable"
+      acTimeValue: "paste your buvid4 here if applicable" # Used to refresh cookies after the login status expires.
+Without this value, you can only log in again.
+If you do not need to refresh the credentials, you do not need to provide it
 ```

 ## Getting Bilibili Cookies for Authentication